Return-To-The-Roots/s25client/README.md

 ## On Windows

 ### Prerequisites:
-- cmake (i.e from https://github.com/Return-To-The-Roots/contrib or http://www.cmake.org/download/)
+- cmake (i.e from http://www.cmake.org/download/)
-- boost (i.e from https://github.com/Return-To-The-Roots/contrib or http://www.boost.org/)
+- boost (i.e from http://www.boost.org/)
-- Visual Studio (at least 2010, you can get 2015 community for free)
+- Visual Studio (at least 2015, you can get the community edition for free)
 - Git Client (i.e TortoiseGit)

 ### Steps: